kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analyst-Course.md

 - Overview of the role and responsibilities of IT business analysts
 - Business Analyst demand, salary and career roadmap

-## Explore our blog for specific topics on Business Analysis
+*Explore our blog for specific topics on Business Analysis*

-### Click on any of the links below to access the information directly:.
+Click on any of the links below to access the information directly:

 - [x] [**How to Make a Successful Career Transition From Software Testing to Business Analysis**](https://rafayethossain.github.io/2019-01-15-How-to-Tranisition-to-Business-Analysis-from-Software-Testing/)
 - [x] [**An Introduction to Business Analysis and the Business Analyst**](https://rafayethossain.github.io/2019-01-22-Introduction-to-Business-Analysis/)